poap-studio/poap-farcaster-saas/README.md

 - **POAP API**: Visit [POAP Studio](https://poap.studio) or [POAP Developer Portal](https://poap.tech/developers) to create an event and get API credentials
 - **Neynar API**: Sign up at [Neynar](https://neynar.com) to get your API key for Farcaster data access
+- **Redis Database**: Use [Redis Cloud](https://redis.com/try-free/) or [Upstash](https://upstash.com/) for a managed Redis instance.
+The app uses Redis to track which users have claimed POAPs to prevent duplicate claims per event.

 ## Getting Started